 • bad breath (halitosis)

-Our hygienists provide gentle, thorough cleanings that remove the plaque coating that normal brushing fails to remove.
-They also provide education and instruction on how to get rid of the most plaque possible at home.
+Fred H. Peck, DDS’s hygienists provide gentle, thorough cleanings that remove the plaque coating that regular brushing misses.
+They also offer education and instruction on how to get the maximum benefit from brushing and flossing.

-Gum disease is deceptively painless in the early stages, so you may not be aware that you have it.
-Add to that the fact that gum disease is almost impossible for the patient to diagnose on their own and it becomes obvious why you need to see us regularly.
-At your cleanings, Dr. Peck and a Fred H. Peck, DDS hygienist will measure the depth of the shallow, v-shaped crevice (called a sulcus) between your teeth and gums to diagnose if you have gum disease.
+Gum disease is deceptively painless in the early stages, so you may not know you have it.
+Couple that with the fact that gum disease is virtually impossible for the patient to self-diagnose and it becomes obvious why you need to see us on a regular basis.
+At your cleanings, Dr. Peck and a Fred H. Peck, DDS hygienist will take depth readings of the v-shaped crevice (called a sulcus) between your teeth and gums to determine if you have gum disease.

-Gum disease attacks at the connection of your teeth and gum line in the sulcus, where it breaks down the connective tissues.
+Gum disease attacks just below the gum line in the sulcus, where it damages the supporting and connective tissues.
 As the tissues are damaged, the sulcus develops into a pocket; generally, the more severe the disease, the greater the depth of the pocket.
-Over time, the pocket can get so deep that your tooth is no longer attached to your gums or jawbone.
+In fact, pockets can get so deep that your tooth is no longer attached to your gums or jawbone.
 And, that’s when they fall out.